BipulRaman/DemoMCP/MCPDemo/MCP.HTTP.EntraAuth/README.md

 #### Using Visual Studio
 1. Open the solution file
-2. Set MCP.SSE as the startup project
+2. Set MCP.HTTP.EntraAuth as the startup project
 3. Press F5 or Ctrl+F5 to run

 ### Production Deployment